denisbalazic/protected-react-router/README.md

 Goal of this package is to add protection for routes that need authentication and authorization while keeping clear organization and structure that react-router provides, nested routes included.

 # <span style="color:red">In progress</span>
-That said, this is project in early stages of formation and is not working properly yet.
-It should be used for development purposes only.
+That said, this is project in early stages of formation and I could use some feedback and/or help.
+It should be used for development purposes only for the time being.
-Help needed :)

 # Installation
 Install with `npm i protected-react-router`